Meta-Analysis (and Systematic Review) Resources

 2. ISSG Search Filters Resource

-3. litsearchr is an R package to facilitate quasi-automatic search strategy development for systematic reviews.
+3. litsearchr is an R package to facilitate quasi-automatic searches for systematic reviews.
 There’s a video tutorial here on YouTube (of the first version).
 The article introducing listsearchr is here.
 This software can automatically write Boolean search strings in over 50 languages, with stemming support for English.
+It’s a partial solution to the problem of mono-language bias in literature searches.

 • Coding Studies